 My wife and I had seats on the right-hand side, in row 2 of the fourth (top) balcony—an opportunity to check the acoustics from the “upper rear corner”.

 One work that Sir John Eliot Gardiner (*1943, see also Wikipedia) is/was touring with Verdi’s Messa da Requiem, one of the most popular vocal / choral works of the late 19th century.
 At the center of the performance—naturally—Gardiner directed his own orchestra for the romantic repertoire, the Orchestre Révolutionnaire et Romantique.
 And, of course, Gardiner came with his own choir, the Monteverdi Choir.
 From the name, the latter doesn’t seem to fit the romantic repertoire.
 However, as one of today’s leading choirs, it has a wide-spanning repertoire, covering essentially the entire choral literature, from (pre-)baroque up to romantic music, and beyond.

 Gardiner had the orchestra perform in a semi-circular arrangement, with the 12 + 10 violins on the left, followed by 8 violas, to the 7 cellos and 5 double basses on the right.
 Further back, on slightly rising semi-circular rows, the wind instruments sat between the two percussionists (bass drum / gran cassa, timpani).
-The choir (19 + 19 + 15 + 15 singers, the female voices in the center) filled three rows at the real of the podium.
+The choir (19 + 19 + 15 + 15 singers, the female voices in the center) filled three rows at the rear of the podium.

 While the choir is at the center of Verdi’s Requiem, the four vocal soloists play an almost equally pivotal role: